 - if you join after 2 to 5 years without MBA, you may start as senior associate (the equivalent of the position you would have after two years starting as a new graduate), and become a consultant (second step – post MBA position) after 6 months.

-- if you would join after several years of consulting in another firm, you may even join as Principal (the position before the partner level).
+- if you join after several years of consulting in another firm, you may even join as Principal (the position before the partner level).
 This actually happened to one person while I was at BCG (which brought some people in the company to think whether that was fair, given that the position is so close to partnership).

 In general, coming form the industry, the more years of experience you have, the higher the position you may reach.
-At the same time, it would be more challenging to join a firm after several years of industry experience, unless you have the specific skillset the company is looking for in that moment for a project or practice.
+At the same time, it would be more challenging to join a firm after several years of industry experience, unless you have the specific skillset the company is looking for at that moment for a project or practice.